aimms/how-to/Articles/512/512-image-widget-refresh.rst

     sp_displayImage := FormatString("ImageName.jpg?id=%n", p_imageId);
     p_imageId += 1;

   where ``sp_displayImage`` is the string parameter used in the image widget and ``p_imageId`` is a parameter.
-Each time the image is updated, for example using an upload widget to replace ``ImageName.jpg`` on disk with a new image, the widget automatically gets updated.The above mentioned code is called in the upload procedure.
+Each time the image is updated, for example using an upload widget to replace ``ImageName.jpg`` on disk with a new image, the widget automatically gets updated.
+The above mentioned code is called in the upload procedure.

-Example dowload
+Example download
 ----------------

 Please open this :download:`AIMMS project <model/ImageSwitching.zip>` to view the example.